 Like many of the towns in this area, hilltop Comares dates from Moorish times – look out for the hexagonal brick church tower, a former minaret from when the village had its own mosque; now it is known for the unusual hilltop cemetery.

-Over in the eastern part of the region, cosmopolitan (but still very Spanish) Competa has shops selling English publications, handy for extra holiday reading material, and a good live music scene, as well as the Museo del Vino, selling the town’s renowned wine straight from the barrel.
+Over in the eastern part of the region, Competa has craft shops and some great restaurants, as well as the Museo del Vino, selling the town’s renowned sweet wine straight from the barrel.

 - Authentic rural charm: beautiful scenery with pretty Moorish hilltop towns such as Frigiliana, Colmenar and Comares.